1. Keep your bones strong

 5. Look after your sleep

-Since the menopause you may be experiencing a poorer quality of sleep.
-Sleeping well is an essential part of looking after your health, both mentally and physically.
-As well as boosting your emotional wellbeing, it can help to lower your risk of developing high blood pressure, diabetes and coronary heart disease.
+Since the menopause, you may have a poorer quality of sleep.
+Sleeping well is an important part of looking after your health, both mentally and physically.
+As well as boosting your emotional wellbeing, it can lower your risk of developing high blood pressure, diabetes, and coronary heart disease.

-In general adults need about seven to nine hours each night.
-For lots of helpful tips and advice on how to improve your sleep, visit our information on how to get a good night’s sleep.
+In general, adults need about 7 to 9 hours of sleep each night.
+There are lots of helpful tips and advice online on how to improve your sleep.

 6. Focus on the positives

 Reaching the menopause is a time of change for your body, and it’s easy to focus on what is lost.
-But, research shows that people who take an optimistic outlook in response to changes tend to deal with them better.
-This could be the start of a new and exciting chapter in your life when your mood settles, your memory improves again, and you feel more self-confident.
+But, if you approach it in a positive way, you can better manage this natural stage in life.
+Once your mood settles this could be a new chapter in your life when your memory improves again and you feel more self-confident.